z1skgr/reconf-Computing__HLS/3/README.md

 # 64-FIFO and Data flow-system in a integrated design
->  Union 64 FIFO and Data stream system
+>  Combine 64 FIFO and Data stream system

 ## Table of Contents
 * [General Info](#general-info)